BlazingTwist/SoftwareTesting_LabWork/reports/report1.md

 If we execute all test cases, it is easy to identify that something about navigating the board does not work correctly.
 Unfortunately gradle does not execute our `DirectionTest` class, which makes the issue strikingly obvious, because the `DirectionTest` is not part of the `default-test`s.

+# Exercise 14

+### *"What can we do to avoid code repetition during the Arrange part of the unit test?"*

+It is important to specify the unit test as precisely as possible in the arrange phase.
+This saves you from calling classes / methods etc. that are not absolutely necessary for the unittest.
+The less complex the test, the lower the probability of code repetitions.